Skip to content

 How to Reduce Bias in Performance Reviews

 As humans, we are naturally prone to relying on pre-existing biases, stereotypes and prejudices when we need to make assessments.
-We are also not very good at recognizing our own bias in performance appraisal.
+We are also not very good at recognizing our own bias in performance reviews.
 We shouldn’t let this put us off though.

 Performance reviews can be a great opportunity for your managers to reflect on their own performance whilst conducting reviews.
 Encourage them to be more mindful and conscious of their own assumptions, stereotypes and cognitive biases.
-This will help your performance appraisals become less subjective so that feedback is more fact-based and constructive.
+This will help your performance reviews become less subjective so that feedback is more fact-based and constructive.

 Another great way to reduce bias in evaluation is to use as many employee performance metrics as possible.
 You also need to make sure you set clear performance goals so that progress is easy to measure.
 Use tools like Factorial’s 360 Performance Assessment and 9 box grid to help you keep track of progress.
 And make sure each step of your performance management cycle is clearly documented.
 This will help your managers obtain a clear and objective picture of an employee’s overall performance.